danielsaidi/QuickSearch/Sources/QuickSearch/QuickSearch.docc/QuickSearch.md

 ![Library logotype](Logo.png)

-QuickSearch is a SwiftUI SDK that lets you type into a `.searchable` text field by just typing, without first having to focus on it.
-Just launch the app and load the view, and you can start typing right away.
+QuickSearch is a SwiftUI SDK that lets you type into a `.searchable` text field by just typing, without first having to focus on the text field.
+It's good for content-based views without any other text fields.

+QuickSearch works on all Macs and iPads with a physical keyboard.
+The searchable text field can be used like normal on devices with no physical keyboard.

 Unlike the native `.searchable` view modifier, QuickSearch doesn't show an input cursor to avoid draving attention to the search field.